You Need Every Part.

 "The eye can't say to the hand, 'I don't need you.'
 The head can't say to the feet, 'I don't need you.'
 Actually, the opposite is true — the parts that seem weaker are the ones you can't do without.
 The parts you'd consider less impressive?
 Those are the ones you give extra dignity to.
 The parts that aren't for public display get treated with special care — while the presentable parts don't need that.

 God designed the body this way on purpose — giving greater honor to the parts that lacked it — so that there would be no division.
 Every part would have the same concern for every other part.
 When one part hurts, every part feels it.
-When one part is celebrated, every part shares the ."
+When one part is celebrated, every part shares the joy."

-Paul brought it all together and got specific:
+brought it all together:

 "Earnestly pursue the greater gifts.
 But let me show you an even better way."